Pierced Penannular Brooch with Apatite in Copper

 - A whimsical take on an Iron-Age design, cold-forged in copper

-- I've added a turquoise-blue apatite stone tear drop to the base
+- I've added a deep blue/green apatite stone tear drop to the base

 - A practical and beautiful closure solution for handknits

-- Circle portion of brooch measures 1 1/4" or 3cm in diameter
+- Circle portion of brooch measures approximately 1 1/4" or 3cm in diameter

 Cold-forging means no heat is used to form the metal-- just hammering and sheer force of will!
 The piece has been patina'ed and hand polished to bring out the depth and warmth of the design.